 De Castroverde Accident & Injury Lawyers is a serious personal injury attorney law firm that specializes in personal injury claims, including severe burns, spinal cord injuries, amputations, brain damage, head trauma, burns, internal injuries, and broken bones.
 We promise to pursue the highest possible compensation for your injuries so you can focus on rebuilding your life and moving forward.

 Contact us today to get the help you need.
-We’re available by phone during regular business hours or online 24 hours a day.
+We’re available by phone during regular business hours or online 24 hours daily.
 At De Castroverde Accident & Injury Lawyers, we look forward to helping you with your personal injury case.